-Now in his 20th season as Music Director of the Madison Symphony Orchestra, Grammy and Tony Award winning conductor John DeMain is noted for his dynamic performances on concert and opera stages throughout the world.
-Jake Heggie, just one of the outstanding American composers with whom DeMain has collaborated, recently assessed the conductor’s broad appeal, saying, “There’s no one like John DeMain.
+In his 21st season as Music Director of the Madison Symphony Orchestra (MSO), Grammy and Tony Award-winning conductor John DeMain is noted for his dynamic performances on concert and opera stages throughout the world.
+American composer Jake Heggie recently assessed the conductor’s broad appeal, saying, “There’s no one like John DeMain.
 In my opinion, he’s one of the top conductors in the world.”

-His active conducting schedule has taken him to the stages of the National Symphony, St. Paul Chamber Orchestra, the symphonies of Seattle, St. Louis, Pittsburgh, Detroit, Houston, San Antonio, and Jacksonville, along with the Pacific Symphony, Boston Pops, Aspen Chamber Orchestra, London Sinfonietta, Orchestra of Seville, the Leipzig MDR Sinfonieorchester, and Mexico’s Orquesta Sinfónica Nacional.
+His active conducting schedule has taken him to the stages of the National Symphony, St. Paul Chamber Orchestra, the symphonies of Seattle, St. Louis, Pittsburgh, Detroit, Houston, San Antonio, and Jacksonville, along with the Pacific Symphony, Boston Pops, Aspen Chamber Orchestra, Los Angeles Chamber Orchestra, London Sinfonietta, Orchestra of Seville, the Leipzig MDR Sinfonieorchester, and Mexico’s Orquesta Sinfónica Nacional.

 DeMain began his career as a pianist and conductor in his native Youngstown, Ohio.
-He earned his bachelor’s and master’s degrees at The Juilliard School in New York City and went on to make a highly acclaimed debut with the Pittsburgh Symphony Orchestra.
-DeMain was the second recipient of the Julius Rudel Award at New York City Opera and one of the first six conductors to receive the Exxon/National Endowment for the Arts Conductor Fellowship—for his work with the St. Paul Chamber Orchestra.
+He earned his bachelor’s and master’s degrees at The Juilliard School in New York City and made a highly acclaimed debut with the Pittsburgh Symphony Orchestra.
+DeMain was the second recipient of the Julius Rudel Award at New York City Opera and one of the first six conductors to receive the Exxon/National Endowment for the Arts Conductor Fellowship for his work with the St. Paul Chamber Orchestra.

 DeMain holds honorary degrees from the University of Nebraska and Edgewood College and he is a Fellow of the Wisconsin Academy of Sciences, Arts and Letters.
-He resides in Madison with his wife Barbara; their daughter Jennifer is currently a student at the University of Wisconsin-Madison.
+He resides in Madison with his wife, Barbara; their daughter, Jennifer, is currently a student at the UW-Madison.